la2050/archive/_projects/2016/the-period-pack-project-monthly-feminine-hygiene-packs-for-2-000-homeless-women-for-10-months.md

   ["Waterways","Healthcare access","Self-sufficiency","Local water","Resilient
   communities","Residents receiving coordinated healthcare services","Homelessness"]
+project_proposal_impact:
+  - Waterways
+  - Healthcare access
+  - Self-sufficiency
+  - Local water
+  - Resilient communities
+  - Residents receiving coordinated healthcare services
+  - Homelessness
+project_proposal_description: >-
+  Our Period Pack Project will provide sustainably-produced toxic-free tampons and pads to 2,000 of L.A.'s most critically-underserved homeless women, every month, for 10 months.
+That's 20,000 packs.
+Can you imagine getting you period while living on the streets?
+Our Period Packs include biodegradable waste bags and feminine wipes, as well as tampons and pads, providing essential items to women, focusing on access, environment, and human dignity.
+project_areas:
+  - Westside
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   Homelessness is one of the most pressing issues facing Los Angeles today, and while on the increase, has been identified as a key focus of improvement both